-The owner or person in possession of an ORV may not permit a person under the age of 18 years old to operate or ride an ORV without wearing a helmet.
+The owner or person in possession of an ORV may not permit a person under 18 years of age to operate or ride an ORV without wearing a helmet.

 Your Role As a Parent

 - You will be your child's teacher and safety advisor, so you must be familiar with your youngster's ORV.
 You will need to know the controls, handling characteristics, maintenance requirements, and proper riding techniques. - Supervise your child during riding practice, and encourage good riding habits and appropriate behavior.